Bio Is Under Promo Picture

 By Brian Sidler Former Music Writer & Critic – Chicago Music Magazine

 He was the exclusive opening act for rock greats, Enuff Z’Nuff before they hit the national scene with their hit “Fly High Michele”.
 Chicago blues rock legend Steve Arvey was another.
-Often times he shared the stage with Chicago’s legendary lead guitar genius from the concert band Conqueror Worm, (led by Mike Rafayko a Chicago ad biz personality) Paul Michael’s during their days when the two of ‘em were marching out the vibe for acoustic rock well before the likes of Dave Matthews were ever on the scene.
+Often times he shared the stage with Chicago’s legendary lead guitar genius, Paul Michael’s, from the concert band Conqueror Worm, (led by Mike Rafayko a Chicago ad biz personality).
+It was during their days when the two of ‘em were marching out the vibe for acoustic rock well before the likes of Dave Matthews were ever on the scene.
 Concurrently he penned a rock musical called Chicago Rock and Roll about the teen prostitution underground and still very relevant in today’s world.

 He was no stranger to the spotlight.
 He’d been articled a few times in Chicago’s industry rag, Ruth Ratny’s Screen Magazine as a personality to watch.

-Well, as his publicist, how could I watch one of the best tenor voices anywhere in the country sit and wither away?
+Well, as his publicist, how could I watch one of the best tenor voices and unique solo acoustic guitarists anywhere in the country sit and wither away?
 It was very hard, I can assure you.